microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/header.md

 Welcome to the Dynamics 365 Marketing Pre-Sales Academy

+The **Dynamics 365 Marketing Academy** is an on-demand version based on the in-person, Dynamics 365 Marketing in a Day workshop.

-The Dynamics 365 Marketing Pre-Sales Academy is a series of videos, designed as a "follow the trainer" with your demo environment.
-The videos are designed to upskill individuals who are responsible for preparing and delivering D365 Marketing software demonstrations.
-Demos and the accompanying hands-on labs cover essential Dynamics 365 Marketing topics inclusing Segments, Channels (email, text and push notifications), Triggers, Journeys, Forms, Analytics and Lead Scoring.
+The series of videos is designed as a "follow the trainer" with your demo environment.
+The hands-on workshop is geared towards Presales consultants responsible for understanding Dynamics 365 Marketing.
+Attendees will leave with expertise on how to create, connect and explore an optimized demo environment for new prospective customer scenarios.
+We review the essential Dynamics 365 Marketing foundational topics inclusing Segments, Channels (email, text and push notifications), Triggers, Journeys, Forms, Analytics and Lead Scoring.